 DO NOT DRINK ANY CAFFEINE(INCLUDING DECAF TEA/COFFEE) THE MORNING OF YOUR APPOINTMENT!

 Map out your route to account for traffic or construction delays prior to your appointment.
 Revisit the main page to familiarize yourself with the driving directions provided if this is your first visit.

 Re-read our policies and protocols the morning of your appointment.

 A: The appointment is 2 and half hours.
 When you arrive, we immediately numb the area for 20 minutes and discuss any questions or concerns, as well as any preferences you have regarding the final outcome.
 Then, we will draw an outline that will be our guide during the procedure to stay within - you will also have the opportunity to request any changes to the stencil to meet your preferences.
 The color we will use is intended to heal to match the color of any existing brow hair, so there's a seamless blend between the tattooed strokes and your existing brows.
 The tattooing itself usually takes around an hour and half, but we recommend allowing for a full 3 hours to complete the procedure.

 Q: Do I need to come in with them tinted and waxed?

 A: That depends.
-If you come in with them tinted, you will likely have to keep tinting them year-round as I'll be working with and around the existing hairs.
+If you come in with them tinted, you will likely have to keep tinting them year-round as we’ll be working with and around the existing hairs.
 Once the tint wears off, it could leave you with some patchiness where there's no pigment.
-I'd prefer to tweeze them myself, based on the shape we decide together.
+We would prefer to tweeze them, based on the shape we decide together.
 But if you regularly get your eyebrows shaped and tinted and wish to do so before your appointment, please do so at least 3 days prior.

 Q: Can I wear makeup to the appointment?